tguizelini/flutter-architecture/README.md

 # A Flutter Architecture for big projects

-This project structure brings productivity and a north for begin big projects thinking about scalebility.
+This project structure brings productivity and greate for new flutter projects projects thinking about scalebility.

 #### Libraries

-1. Dio for Http requests
+1. Bloc
-2. RxDart for reactive apps
+2. Dio for Http requests
-3. UserDefault/LocalStorage using Shared Preferences with a helper class
+3. RxDart for reactive apps

-#### Soon, this architecture will be able to work easily with Bloc Pattern..
+4. UserDefault/LocalStorage using Shared Preferences with a helper class